Royal College of Physicians: Lecture series

 The college holds an annual lecture, commonly referred to as the Lumleian Lectures, which were named in honour of Lord Lumley and established as part of the Lumleian Trust.
 The trust and lectures were established in 1582 by Richard Caldwell, a former president of the college.
 The subject matter of the lectures was initially in surgery, which was later changed to in medicine.
 The first lecture was given by Richard Forster, and the lectures continue to today.

 Once a year, traditionally on St Luke's Day (18 October), a Fellow is appointed to deliver the Harveian Oration to the assembled college in memory of William Harvey.
 The oration seeks to honour the founders and benefactors of the college and encourage a spirit of experimentation amongst the members.

 Other annual lectures are the Bradshaw Lecture, the Croonian Lecture, the Goulstonian Lecture, the Fitzpatrick Lecture, and the Milroy Lectures.

 Awards

 The Bisset Hawkins Medal is a triennial award founded in 1899 in honour of Francis Bisset Hawkins, a fellow of the college, to recognise work done in the preceding ten years in advancing sanitary science or promoting public health.

 The Baly Medal is a biennial award, founded by a gift from Frederick Daniel Dyster (1809?–93) received in 1866, confirmed by deed 1930 – in memory of William Baly: £400 to provide a gold medal for the person deemed to have most distinguished himself in the science of physiology, especially during the previous two years.

+The Weber-Parkes Prize was founded in 1895 by German-born physician Sir Hermann Weber (1823–1918), who was consulting physician to the Royal National Hospital for Consumption at Ventnor on the Isle of Wight, and to the North London Consumption Hospital, as well as to the German Hospital in Dalston, London.
+Weber gave the college a donation of £3,000 to create a prize to be awarded triennially for the best essay on tuberculosis, in memory of his friend Edmund Parkes.
+The award was referred to as "The Weber-Parkes Prize and Medals" in an article in The BMJ in July 1895.
+The winner of the prize would receive £150 and a bronze medal, while the runner-up would receive an identical medal.
+The medals were described as being of great artistic merit.
+In 1909, the cash prize was raised to 150 guineas.
+Winners included St Clair Thomson in 1936, American physician Eugene L. Opie in 1945, Hugh Morriston Davies in 1954 and Jonathan Friedland in 2005.